elasticsearch-dump/elasticsearch-dump/README.md

                     Set to true to run dump from AWS OpenSearch serverless collection.
                     (default : false)

+--searchAfter
+                    Set to true to use dump with Elasticsearch search_after.
+Requires ES version 7.17.0 or higher (default: false)

+--pit
+                    Set to true to enabled PIT (Point in time support).
+Please READ the documentation for the requirements on how to use this
+                    (default : false)
+--pitKeepAlive
+                    Set the keepAlive time for the pit (default : 5m)
+--heapSnapshot
+                    Set to true to enable a snapshot to be taken.
+This is for debugging purposes ONLY ! requires node >12 (default : false)

 AWS specific options
 --------------------
 --awsAccessKeyId and --awsSecretAccessKey